barisucarsoy/barisucarsoy.github.io/index.md

 title: Home
 ---

-# Welcome to My Simple Blog
+# Welcome to My Blog

 This is the homepage.
-You can list your recent posts here or write a short introduction.
+Below, you can the stuff I wrote.

 ## Recent Posts
 <ul>